ZaMarle/NyseAssignment/README.md

 *Sql Server database

-  -Stores the stock data
+  - Stores the stock data.

 *Entity Framework Project

-  -Access to the data from the database
+  - Access to the data from the database.

 *asp.Net Web Api Project

-  -Exposes the data to a web server
+  - Exposes the data to a web server.

 *Wpf mvvm Project

-  -Consumes the data from the web serve into a Windows client application
+  - Consumes the data from the web serve into a Windows client application.
+  - Displays an interactive user interface for viewing stock market data.

 Installation
 ----------------------------------------